Thursday, April 7, 2016

 The No-fault Law – Michigan is unique with regards to automobile insurance due to our No-fault insurance law.
 Within this law, a primary cost factor is directly related to the unlimited (in time or amount) protection offered under the Personal Injury Protection coverage.
 The open end cost provision of this protection is the Cadillac standard for automobile insurance and is unsurpassed by any other state in America.

 Medical Providers Abuses – A primary factor in rising cost of insurance premiums is that medical providers can charge whatever they want when treating auto accident victims.
 As an example, Blue Cross or Medicare might pay $825.00 for an MRI because they stipulate in their schedule of benefits the maximum amounts they will pay for a procedure and hospitals accept these fees.
 However, it is normal for them to charge Auto Insurers two or three times more than Blue Cross / Blue Shield would pay for the same procedure.
-The first question asked of any accident victim when admitted is; was your injury caused in an automobile accident?
+The first question asked of any accident victim when admitted is; was your injury caused in trucking and motor vehicle collisions?

 Unpredictability- The unlimited costs related to the Personal Injury Protection (PIP) coverage is the best in the industry but the costs per claim is totally unpredictable.
 Any automobile accident could create a catastrophic event whereby millions of dollars would need to be set aside for just one severely injured person.
 Just as insurance companies need to purchase re-insurance for other catastrophic events, the State Legislature was forced to provide financial protection so companies would not go bankrupt under the financial pressure caused by the No-fault law, this is the MCCA fund.